-In this program, We are taking two complex numbers as structures and adding them together with the help of functions.
+In this C++ program, We are taking two complex numbers as structures and adding them together with the help of functions.

-a complex number is an element of a number system that contains the real numbers and a specific element denoted i, called the imaginary unit, and satisfies the equation i2 = −1.
+A complex number is an element of a number system that contains the real numbers and a specific element denoted 'i', called the imaginary unit, and satisfies the equation i2 = −1.
 Moreover, every complex number can be expressed in the form a + bi, where a and b are real numbers.

 A structure variable can be passed to a function similar to the normal argument.